cyberbotics/webots-doc/darwin-op/introduction.md

 ## Introduction

-The Darwin-op is an open source miniature humanoid robot platform with advanced computational power.
+The DARwIn-OP is an open source miniature humanoid robot platform with advanced computational power.
 The name DARwIn-OP means Dynamic Anthropomorphic Robot with Intelligence-Open Platform.
 It is developed and manufactured by ROBOTIS (a Korean robot manufacturer) in collaboration with the University of Pennsylvania.